 (a) Commit to a democratically controlled public education system and to equity for our diverse student population by making sure no further resources are drained into charter schools by those seeking to privatize our public schools;

-(b) Respect and support teachers and not impose top-down solutions, but instead seek out the thoughts of teachers as to what has and has not worked to give students what they need to succeed as citizens in our country and world (research shows that the best leaders for schools and districts are collaborative);
+(b) Respect and support teachers and not impose top-down solutions, but instead, seek out the thoughts of teachers as to what has and has not worked to give students what they need to succeed as citizens in our country and the world (research shows that the best leaders for schools and districts are collaborative);